 Select Enabled to use a COM Port selected by the user for Console Redirection.
 The options are Enabled and Disabled.
+The default setting for COM1 is Disabled, and for COM2 is Enabled.

 ►Console Redirection Settings

 This feature allows the user to specify how the host computer will exchange data with the client computer, which is the remote computer used by the user.